Saratoga Wind Farm

 MGE's 66-megawatt (MW) wind farm near Saratoga, Iowa, became operational in early 2019.
 The Saratoga wind farm is our largest—delivering energy to power about 47,000 households.

 This project advances our Energy 2030 framework, under which we have committed to providing 30% of retail electric sales with renewable energy by 2030 and reducing carbon dioxide emissions 40% by 2030.
-By 2050, we are targeting an 80% in reduction in carbon emissions from 2005 levels.
+By 2050, we are targeting net-zero carbon electricity.